dmochow/optimal_betting_theory/README.md

 # A Statistical Theory of Optimal Decision-Making in Sports Betting
 ## Source code and data

-This repository is being shared so that you may easily be able:
-- reproduce the figures in the manuscript
-- access the data for your own analyses
+This repository is being shared so that you may easily reproduce the figures in the manuscript, as well as access and download the data for your own analyses.

 ## Acknowledgment
 The author would like to acknowledge [bettingdata](https://bettingdata.com/)